CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 ```

 !!!
 Note:
-    There is no machine-readable output.
+    There is no machine-readable output after the successful execution of the
+    delete command.

 ## Create a VLAN interface